theleveragedguess/algorist/part_1/chapter_3/README.md

 ## Specialized Data Structures

-* _String data structures_, most likely array of characters.
+* _String data structures_ — most likely array of characters.
-* _Geometric data structures_, collections of data points and regions.
+* _Geometric data structures_ — collections of data points and regions.
-* _Graph data structures_, typically represented with either adjacency matrices or adjacency lists.
+* _Graph data structures_ — typically represented with either adjacency matrices or adjacency lists.
-* _Set data structures_,  typically represented with dictionaries, or _bit vectors_ for subsets holding ones for $i$ in the subsets.
+* _Set data structures_ —  typically represented with dictionaries, or _bit vectors_ for subsets holding ones for $i$ in the subsets.